 Common Eye Problems

-The cold season makes the air drier than the warmer season.
-Eyes are more sensitive and prone to get affected by dryness.
+The cold temperature makes the air drier than the warmer season.
+Eyes are more sensitive and prone to effects of dryness.
 Additionally, dry eyes can lead to redness, itchiness, and scratchy eyes.
 You can use a humidifier indoors to keep indoor air healthy and moisturized.
-Moreover, drink plenty of water and include nuts and fish in your diet.
+Moreover, drink plenty of water and include nuts and fish in your diet for their nutrients.

 Dry cold air can also cause swelling around your eyes that you can reduce by applying a wet cloth to the swollen area.